 Tom Kha Gai is a light but very fragrant soup.
 It is a mixture of coconut milk, lemongrass, galangal, kaffir lime, tomato, onion, mushroom, and chicken.
 For once, it isn’t a very hot dish.
 Frequently, people add sticky rice to the soup.

-Khao Soi (Chaing Mai noodle soup)
+Khao Soi (Chiang Mai noodle soup)

 This soup or curry (not sure in what category fill it in) is typical in Chiang Mai, you can easily find it in food markets and restaurants.
 It is one of our favorites.
-Khao Soi is composed of egg noodles, a piece of chicken leg, red curry paste, coconut milk and pickled cabbage.
+Khao Soi is composed of egg noodles, a piece of chicken leg, red curry paste, coconut milk, and pickled cabbage.
 Our favorite thing is that it is topped with fried egg noodle, giving it a crunchy side.

 This Thai curry comes from the influence of the Islamic community in Thailand.
 It consists of coconut milk with massaman curry paste, boiled potatoes, chicken or beef.
 Therefore, it is a delicious creamy curry, served with sticky rice, however, it’s very hot.
 This Thai food dish has to be on your must-try list!